Adroiti/docs-for-code-review-tools/RuboCop/Layout-IndentationConsistency.md

 ## Description

-This cops checks for inconsistent indentation.
+This rule checks for inconsistent indentation.

-### Example
+## Examples

 ```ruby
 class A